pwa-builder/pwabuilder-blog/src/docs/base_package/webapp-to-pwa.md

   - docs
   - Documentation
 ---

-# Converting your web app to a Progressive Web App
 PWABuilder can help you generate the basic technical requirements to convert your web app to a PWA, a web manifest and a service worker.

 **Note** : Don't have an app yet?
 Check out our [PWA Starter Kit](https://github.com/pwa-builder/pwa-starter/) to start building one.
 The starter kit already includes a web manifest and service worker,